joshbegley/nyt-latest/README.md

 `The search, and the seizure of a police official’s phone, were part of a welter of federal investigations into Mayor Eric Adams and his inner circle.`\
 https://nytimes.com/2024/10/10/nyregion/eric-adams-bribery-inquiry-school-safety.html

-**Joba Chamberlain wears Yankees, Royals World Series rings to ALDS, has ‘goosebumps’**\
+**Joba Chamberlain wears Yankees, Royals World Series rings to ALDS, has ‘goose bumps’**\
 `Chamberlain said he decided on a whim to make the three-hour drive to Game 4 of the ALDS from his home in Lincoln, Neb.`\
 https://nytimes.com/athletic/5835378/2024/10/10/joba-chamberlain-yankees-royals-world-series-rings-alds/